rptcloud/azure_terraform/terraform_fundmentals/20-templatefile.md

 ```
 Then perform an `init`, `plan`, and `apply`.

-## Task 2: Use `templatefile` to render the dasboard layout
+## Task 2: Use `templatefile` to render the dashboard layout

 ### Step 2.1: Use `templatefile`

 1. Create a `templates` directory in the same directory as your `main.tf`
 2. Create a `dash.tpl` file inside the `templates` directory.

-For example: `/terraform/azure/template_lab` which contains:
+For example: `/terraform/azure/templatefile` which contains:

 ```bash
 ├ main.tf